ludiosarchive/chopshop/README.md

 chunk(readableStream, maxBytes);
 ```

-`chunk` returns an iterable of readable streams, all `maxBytes` in size except for the last chunk.
-You must finish reading a chunk before you start reading the next chunk.
-If your input stream has 0 bytes, you still get one chunk.
+`chunk` returns an iterable of readable streams, all `maxBytes` in size
+except for the last chunk, which may be smaller.
+You must finish reading
+a chunk before you start reading the next chunk.
+If your input stream
+has 0 bytes, you still get one chunk with 0 bytes.

 Example